The Arizona Commerce Authority provides a helpful FAQ on financial support for impacted businesses.

 The Florida Small Business Emergency Bridge Loan Program, currently available to small business owners statewide with two to 100 employees, offers short-term, interest-free working capital loans intended to “bridge the gap” between the time a major catastrophe hits and when a business has secured longer term recovery resources.
 Loans available up to $50,000 per eligible small businesses, interest free for one year.
 Currently the fund is not accepting new applications.
 If you have previously applied you can check your application status on the website, and if you mailed or emailed your application and you have not received your login credentials, they will be emailed to you once your application is processed.

 Georgia.gov's page contains information about support services for businesses during the COVID-19 outbreak such as expanded Supplemental Nutrition Assistance Program benefits and unemployment benefits.
-In addition, the State has launched an information website to provide guidance to small businesses about COVID-19 support programs which can be found here.
+In addition, the State has launched an information website to provide guidance to small businesses about COVID-19 support programs.

 Invest Atlanta has established a Business Continuity Loan Fund with $1.5 million from the City of Atlanta.
 The fund will offer eligible small businesses zero-interest loans to address a lack of working capital and cash flows as a result of reduced consumer demand, the ability to fulfill product or service orders and other economic conditions.
 Due to the high volume of applications, Invest Atlanta is suspending the acceptance of additional applications.
 Only complete applications will be reviewed and considered at this time.